How to Select & Care for Your New Fruit Tree

 2. Pruning

 Pruning is an essential aspect of fruit tree care that encourages healthy growth and fruit production.
 Truthfully, it is an artful skill developed over time.
-We recommend watching online videos, consulting with local Master Gardeners, or attending a pruning workshop like the ones we have at Evergreen Nursery each spring.
+We recommend watching online videos, consulting with local Master Gardeners, or attending a pruning workshop like the ones we have at Evergreen Nursery each winter and spring.
+Consider these general pointers for more effective pruning:

 Remove Dead or Diseased Branches: Cut back any branches that are dead, diseased, or damaged.
 Remember to use clean, sharp cutting tools to reduce injury to your tree from sloppy cuts and reduce the spread of disease.